 Anthracnose causes black leaf spots and curling, distorted leaves.
 This plant disease can be treated using botanical fungicides like neem oil.

 Downy mildew, sometimes referred to as sooty mold, causes a greyish fungus to spread over the surface of leaves.
 It resembles a mold or mildew.
-Treat this using neem oil or a copper-based fungicide.
+Treat this using neem oil or a copper fungicide.

 Powdery mildew can also occur.
-This is very similar to downy mildew in appearance, but lighter in color and dusty-looking.
+This is very similar to downy mildew in appearance but lighter in color and dusty-looking.
 Neem oil is extremely effective against powdery mildew.

 Finally, phytophthora root rots are common in bays that don’t have enough drainage.
 While there is no easy treatment for these, prevention is as simple as not overwatering.
 In addition, applying Trichoderma harzianum to your soil can help prevent rots.
 This soil-dwelling fungi works its way into the root system, helping to defend them from other soil-borne organisms.
-This mutual interdependency helps both your bay and the fungi to thrive, as your bay is more able to take in nutrients from the soil around it.
+This mutual interdependency helps both your bay and the fungi to thrive, as your bay can take in nutrients from the soil around it.